vinceimbat/vinceimbat/content/my poetics.md

 My [[poetics]] heavily relies on [[my worldview|my worldview]] and [[my quest|my quest]].

 I describe my poetics based on:
+1. My values and principles
-1. How I want to feel + what I want to achieve during and after creation
+2. How I want to feel + what I want to achieve during and after creation
-2. What I want others to achieve and feel after experiencing my creation
+3. What I want others to achieve and feel after experiencing my creation
-3. How my process will achieve the two above
+4. How my process will achieve the two above

 # Summary